MartaKliuchnik/hospital-appointment-scheduler/README.md

 Description: The server cannot find the specified doctor.

 ```
 {
-   "error": "Doctor not found."
+    "message": "Doctor not found."
 }
 ```